 What is a Balloon Payment?

-When I started selling real estate in the late 1970s, it was common to see balloon payment language as part of the financing.
-To make a home "pencil" for an investor, meaning to provide cash flow or a breakeven point, it was not unusual to take title subject to the existing loan and give the seller a second mortgage without any payments.
+In the 1970s, it was common to see balloon payment language as part of real estate financing.
+To provide cash flow or a breakeven point for the real estate investor, it was not unusual to take title subject to the existing loan and give the seller a second mortgage without any payments.
 This was known as a straight note.

-The inherent risk is what happens if there is no appreciation or, worse, the market falls?
+What happens if there is no appreciation—or worse—the market falls?
 That's how some homeowners in 2007 got into hot water due to dealing with subprime mortgage lenders.
-One of the popular financing options then were Option ARM mortgages, which contain interest-only payment options, coupled with a balloon payment.
+One of the popular financing options then were Option ARM mortgages, which contain interest-only payment options coupled with a balloon payment.

-A homeowner during those years might buy a home with no-money down, take out an 80/20 combo loan, and both loans could be due and payable with a balloon payment at the end of 5 or 7 years.
+A homeowner during those years might buy a home with no money down, take out an 80/20 combo loan, and both loans could be due and payable with a balloon payment at the end of five or seven years.
 In declining markets, it made it impossible to sell a home and pay off the loans without resorting to a short sale.
-Another option, of course, that many people grabbed was to walk away from the home.
+Another option was to walk away from the home.

 None of those options were things the borrowers thought about when they bought the home.
-They believed the hype that real estate would always go up, that values would never fall.
-Then they ended up owing more than the home was worth and could not meet the balloon payment obligation.
+They believed the hype that real estate values would always rise.
+Instead, they ended up owing more than the home was worth and could not meet the balloon payment obligation.